shreyas-sriram/security-engineer-job-search/questions.md

 </p>
 </details>

-## Cyber Security Engineer, Faith Technologies
+## Cyber Security Engineer, Faith Technologies Incorporated
 > 17 May 2021

 <details><summary>How do you set up the devscops model?
 What are your recommendations to mature the security posture of the organization?
 How do you fit into the team?</summary>